2011–2015 Myanmar political reforms: Analysis

 Experts caution that the reforms will be disproved by the hardliners and probably lead to counterrevolution.
 But, Minister U Kyaw Hsan said there is no intention to retract reforms.

 The motives of such reforms are also debated.
-Marie Lall, a BBC South Asia analyst attributes Burma's bid for the Asean chair in 2014, the needs to reform the economy for ASEAN Free Trade Area and the government's desire to win the election in 2015 as the main motives of the reforms.
+Marie Lall, a BBC South Asia analyst attributed Burma's bid for the ASEAN chair in 2014, the need to reform the economy for the ASEAN Free Trade Area and the government's desire to win the election in 2015 as the main motives of the reforms.

-In a February 2012 interview, Aung San Suu Kyi has said that the reforms can still be reversed and urged observers to wait until after the 2012 by-elections and any subsequent policy changes to make a better assessment:
+In a February 2012 interview, Aung San Suu Kyi said that the reforms can still be reversed and urged observers to wait until after the 2012 by-elections and any subsequent policy changes to make a better assessment:

 "Ultimate power still rests with the army so until we have the army solidly behind the process of democratisation we cannot say that we have got to a point where there will be no danger of a U-turn.
 Many people are beginning to say that the democratisation process here is irreversible.
 It's not so.
 We must wait until after the elections to find out whether or not there have been real changes.
 And depending on these changes, there should be suitable changes in policy."